 - In a large bowl, whisk together the ingredients for the Creamy Dijon Dressing.
 Set asside.

-- Rinse the quinoa under water.
-Add to a saucepan with ¾ cup water, and bring to a boil.
+- Add quinoa to a saucepan with 1 cup water, cover and bring to a boil.
 Reduce heat to simmer, and cook, covered for about 20 minutes.

 - Bring a large pot of water to boil.
 Drop in the gnocchi and cook until they rise to the surface, about 2-3 minutes.
 Leaving the water boiling, use a slotted spoon to remove the gnocchi from the surface and into a medium bowl.
 Drain the gnocchi of any excess water and place them into the bowl with the dressing.